Simon Harris: Tánaiste (2025–present)

 On 23 January 2025, Harris was appointed as Tánaiste, Minister for Foreign Affairs and Trade and Minister for Defence in the government led by Micheál Martin, following the 2024 general election.

 On 18 November 2025 he was appointed as Minister for Finance following the resignation of Paschal Donohoe to take up the role of Managing Director and Chief Knowledge Officer of the World Bank.

 Personal life

 In 2017, Harris married Caoimhe Wade, a cardiac nurse, at St Patrick's Church in Kilquade.
 They have a daughter and a son.
 Harris lives with Crohn's disease, but has said it has little impact on his day-to-day life.

 Harris is the eldest of three siblings.
-His brother is autistic and runs the autism services charity AsIAm, which Simon Harris co-founded.
+His brother Adam is autistic and runs the autism services charity AsIAm, which Simon Harris co-founded.

 Harris is noted for his social media presence, especially on TikTok, having been nicknamed the "TikTok Taoiseach".
 He used Instagram for live streams while Minister of Health during the COVID-19 pandemic, which was cited by the Irish Examiner as a rare occasion in which a government minister took questions from the general public.